History of science: Revival of learning

 The renewal of learning in Europe began with 12th century Scholasticism.
 The Northern Renaissance showed a decisive shift in focus from Aristotelian natural philosophy to chemistry and the biological sciences (botany, anatomy, and medicine).
 Thus modern science in Europe was resumed in a period of great upheaval: the Protestant Reformation and Catholic Counter-Reformation; the discovery of the Americas by Christopher Columbus; the Fall of Constantinople; but also the re-discovery of Aristotle during the Scholastic period presaged large social and political changes.
 Thus, a suitable environment was created in which it became possible to question scientific doctrine, in much the same way that Martin Luther and John Calvin questioned religious doctrine.
 The works of Ptolemy (astronomy) and Galen (medicine) were found not always to match everyday observations.
 Work by Vesalius on human cadavers found problems with the Galenic view of anatomy.

+The discovery of Cristallo contributed to the advancement of science in the period as well with its appearance out of Venice around 1450.
+The new glass allowed for better spectacles and eventually to the inventions of the telescope and microscope.

 Theophrastus' work on rocks, Peri lithōn, remained authoritative for millennia: its interpretation of fossils was not overturned until after the Scientific Revolution.

 During the Italian Renaissance, Niccolò Machiavelli established the emphasis of modern political science on direct empirical observation of political institutions and actors.
 Later, the expansion of the scientific paradigm during the Enlightenment further pushed the study of politics beyond normative determinations.
 In particular, the study of statistics, to study the subjects of the state, has been applied to polling and voting.

 In archaeology, the 15th and 16th centuries saw the rise of antiquarians in Renaissance Europe who were interested in the collection of artifacts.